Prostate Cancer Clinical Trial

 Abnormal bone marrow function [absolute neutrophil count (ANC)<1500/mm3, platelet count <100,000/mm3, hemoglobin <9 g/dL]

-Abnormal liver function (bilirubin >ULN; AST, ALT > 2.5 x upper limit of normal)
+Abnormal liver function (bilirubin >ULN ( upper limit of normal); AST (aspartate aminotransferase), ALT (alanine transaminase) > 2.5 x upper limit of normal)

 Creatinine clearance of ≥ 30 mL/min.
-CrCl should be calculated suing the Cockcroft-Gault formula.
+CrCl (Creatinine clearance) should be calculated suing the Cockcroft-Gault formula.

 Active cardiac disease defined as active angina, symptomatic congestive heart failure, or myocardial infarction within previous six months.